-$$f_i^{p/A}(x,Q^2) = R_i^A(x,Q^2) f_i^p(x,Q^2).$$ (18.28)
+$$f_i^{p/A}(x,Q^2) = R_i^A(x,Q^2) f_i^p(x,Q^2).$$ (18.30)

-An exception is the PDFs in [91] which parameterise the nuclear PDFs directly but are equal to proton PDFs in the limit A = 1.
-There is some variation in whether charged current neutrino DIS data is used as well as neutral current DIS data since there is no clear compatibility in the modification factors obtained [94,95].
-Recently, LHC data from vector boson production [96,97] in proton-lead collisions has been studied [98] or used directly [92], and LHC jet data [99] has been included [92], giving extra constraint on the gluon within nuclei.
-Further information at smaller x values should soon be extracted from heavy meson production at LHCb [100] and pion production [101].
-All the PDF extractions above are based on the Hessian formulation, but the first NNPDF study of nPDFs has appeared [102], so far based on neutral current DIS data only.
-As well as improved constraints from further LHC data, nPDFs would be significantly improved by data from a potential high-energy Electron-Ion Collider [103].
+The first exception was the PDFs in [112] which parameterise the nuclear PDFs directly but are equal to proton PDFs in the limit A = 1, and this approch has been repeated in [115-117].
+There is some variation in whether charged current neutrino DIS data is used as well as neutral current DIS data since there is no clear compatibility in the modification factors obtained [119, 120].
+Recently, LHC data from vector boson production [121-124] in proton-lead collisions has been studied [125] or used directly [113, 117], and LHC jet data [126] has been included [113], giving extra constraint on the gluon within nuclei.
+Further information at smaller x values should soon be extracted from heavy meson production at LHCb [127], dijet production at CMS [128].
+Single inclusive hadron production e.g. [129, 130], is already sometimes used.
+There have been PDF reweighting studies at NLO including some of these data [131-133], indicating a substantial uncertainty reduction at small x, but no fully updated nuclear PDF sets so far include them.
+All the PDF extractions above are based on the Hessian formulation, except for the NNPDF studies which use Monte Carlo replicas.
+Agreement between the different nuclear PDFs is generally good, though uncertainty is still large compared to proton PDFs.
+As well as improved constraints from further LHC data, nPDFs would be very significantly improved by data from a potential high-energy Electron-Ion Collider [134-136].